 Advanced degrees in public policy emphasize the systematic analysis of policy issues and the decision processes associated with them.
 As part of the Bloustein School’s, graduate Program in Public Policy, students develop and refine their competence in analytic and quantitative skills, forming a thorough understanding of the political institutions and processes through which public policies are formulated and implemented.
 Since 1957, our graduates have been placed in important and varied professional positions including the staffs of several governors, the President of the United States, members of the U.S. House and Senate, state legislatures, and in federal and state executive agencies.
 Public policy graduates also work in political campaigns or for lobbying organizations or trade associations.
 Several former public policy students have been elected to public office.
 Others work in the private sector, including business, banking, the law, and various nonprofit organizations.

-The Executive Master in Health Administration program is designed specifically for working professionals in a wide range of health and health-related professions — from hospitals and managed care facilities to consulting, law, insurance and more.
+With many leaders in the field retiring, leaving a void of leadership in hospitals, nursing homes, physician offices, pharmaceutical companies, a career in Health Administration can lead to a leadership position that will guide the next generation of healthcare providers into a new and reformed age.
+The Master of Health Administration program is designed specifically for professionals in a wide range of health and health-related professions — from hospitals and managed care facilities to consulting, law, insurance and more.
 The MHA program will provide the skills, competencies, and relationships to resolutely deal with today’s shifting health care environment and embrace the promises of the future through a rigorous practitioner oriented graduate program.
+The Executive program is for working professionals with five or more years of heath care experience, and works in a cohort-based program with online and Saturday classes.
+The Traditional program enrolls more recent graduates or professionals who have completed a bachelor’s degree and who work or plan to work in the health care industry, or for those seeking to make a career change into the field of health administration.

-Allied with both master’s programs is the school-wide Ph.D.
+Allied with the planning and policy master’s programs is the school-wide Ph.D.
 Planning and Policy Development, which focuses on the preparation of planning-focused scholars who will teach and conduct research.